Our extensive guide to wisdom teeth pain begins here, with a quick guide on why they can cause problems and what sort of symptoms they can cause.

 “What Symptoms Might I Get?”

-- A bad taste in the mouth.
+- A bad taste in the mouth, for the same reasons.

 - Pus coming out from the swollen gum area.

-- Aches when you open your mouth.
+- Aches when you open your mouth, as you are stretching the inflamed tissues.

 - Difficulty on opening your mouth.